YuliaKokorieva/bikes-project/BikeRidesFront/README.md

 2. open the terminal to the project root folder and run `docker compose up`
 3. when you see the text "SonarQube is operational" in the logs, go to `http://localhost:9000`.
 Default user name and password are `admin`, `admin`; as required, change the password in order to login.
 4. having logged in, go to ` Administration -> Security -> Users ` and generate new token
-5. go to project root, rename file `.env.example` to `.env` and copy the token to the variable definition
+5. copy the token to the variable definition in the `.env` file
 6. now all set, the first analysis can be performed by opening the terminal to the project root folder and running command `node sonarqube-scanner.js`
 7. when the text "EXECUTION SUCCESS" appears in the logs, you can go to `http://localhost:9000/projects`  and check the results.